YaTingChang0620/site/_posts/2018-02-07-ecommerce-analysis.md

 layout: post
 title:  "Customer Segmentation and Repurchase Prediction"
 date:   2018-02-07
 excerpt: "For a company, the desire to know customers better never changes.
-Especially for an online store with large scale dataset, revealing the hidden pattern of purchase behavior becomes even more important.
-In this project, we aim to help the company understand their customer segmentation and make data-driven marketing strategy to target the right customer."
+Especially for an online store..."
 image: "/images/ecom/cover.png"
 ---
+<p>For an online store with large scale dataset, revealing the hidden pattern of purchase behavior becomes even more important.
+In this project, we aim to help the company understand their customer segmentation and make data-driven marketing strategy to target the right customer.</p>

-This dataset contains actual transactions from 2010 and 2011 for a UK-based online retailer.
+<p>This dataset contains actual transactions from 2010 and 2011 for a UK-based online retailer.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
-There are a few challenges in this dataset:
+There are a few challenges in this dataset:</p>
 <ol>
 <li>Too few features, eight features only:<br>
 &emsp;&emsp;InvoiceNo, Stockcode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country</li>